The Promised Land

 Nice Guys: A lovable schlemiel is forced to question his belief that nice guys finish last.
 Nylon Fusion Theatre Co.

 Best Boss Ever: Instead of firing an intransigent employee, the world's best boss finds a loving way to exact revenge.
 Written with Matt Jordan.
-Performed Off-Broadway by the Abingdon Theatre Company in November 2012.
+Performed Off-Broadway by the Abingdon Theatre Company.

 Full Length Plays